JackSilburn/ATR2/README.md

 Currently, there are two ways to install this add-in and we are still experimenting with both.

 <b>1.
-Request Office administration to add account to add-in user group (preferred)</b> --still waiting for response for this
+Request Office administration to add account to add-in user group (not recommended)</b>

 This option is faster to carry out and also means multiple users can be added at once.
-This process involves contacting the Dialog IT Office administrator (Conan_Chiles@dialog.com.au?) and requesting the desired user email account(s) to be added to the valid user group for the ATR add-in.
+This process involves contacting the Dialog IT Office administrator and requesting the desired user email account(s) to be added to the valid user group for the ATR add-in.
 The ATR add-in will now appear on the 'Message' tab of the 'New Email' ribbon as a clickable button.

 <b>2.
-Manual installation (not recommended)</b>
+Manual installation (recommended)</b>

 This option is not preferred because it requires the user(s) Office account to be elevated to a higher license (E3), which are valuable and limited in supply.
 This is necessary because lower licences (E1) cannot add custom Outlook add-ins.
-Contact the Dialog IT Office administrator (Conan_Chiles@dialog.com.au?) and specify the user email accounts to be elevated to E3 licenses. <b>After completing this step a reinstallation of Office 365 is required.</b>
+Contact the Dialog IT Office administrator and specify the user email accounts to be elevated to E3 licenses. <b>After completing this step a reinstallation of Office 365 is required.</b>

 To add the add-in: